Hyper-VMicrosoftPowershellWindows Server

 2. Scheduling a VM to Start: To schedule a VM to start, you can create a basic task in Windows Task Scheduler that runs a PowerShell script.
 The script will contain a command to start the VM.
 First, create a PowerShell script (Start-VM.ps1) with the following content:

-Recommended For You: Migrate Virtual Machines Between Hyper-V Hosts with PowerShell
+Recommended For You: Mastering Virtual Machine Backups in Hyper-V with PowerShell

 Start-VM -Name "YourVMName"